spatie/laravel-resource-links/docs/usage/endpoint-parameters.md

 The provided parameters are the parameters you provided explicitly with the parameters we find in the current request appended.

-### Endpoints that cannot be deduced
+### Links that cannot be deduced

-Sometimes it is not possible to fully deduce all the endpoints for a resource.
-In this case, we will try to construct an endpoint as close as possible to the route.
+Sometimes it is not possible to fully deduce all the links for a resource.
+In this case, we will try to construct an link as close as possible to the route.
 We do this by putting the parameters we cannot deduce between brackets.

 Let's look at an example: say you want to link an `App\User` to an `App\Post`.
 The `link` method in your controller expects two parameters `$user` and `$post` with matching types.
-When the `App\User` is given to the resource but `App\Post` is missing the URL of the endpoint will then look like `/user/link/1/{post}` for the `App\User` with id 1.
+When the `App\User` is given to the resource but `App\Post` is missing the URL of the link will then look like `/user/link/1/{post}` for the `App\User` with id 1.

-This becomes handy to debug which parameters are missing in the resource and should be manually specified for creating endpoints.
-You can also replace these parameters between brackets on the frontend of your application for a more dynamic endpoint!
+This becomes handy to debug which parameters are missing in the resource and should be manually specified for creating links.
+You can also replace these parameters between brackets on the frontend of your application for a more dynamic link!